xavierfoucrier/instacam/DOCUMENTATION.md

 ```

 ### Complete reference
-Instacam reference that details all methods of the plugin.
+Instacam reference that details all methods of the class.

 #### snap ( left , top , width , height )
 Type: `Function`
 Return: `ImageData`

 The snap method allows you to **capture image data from a portion of the viewport**.
 All the parameters are of type `Number`.
-By default, `left` and `top` are equals to 0, and `width` and `height` are equals to the width and height of the viewport defined in the module options.
+By default, `left` and `top` are equals to 0, and `width` and `height` are equals to the width and height of the viewport defined in the class options.
 If you call this function without parameters, you will get the image data of the entire viewport. **Take a look at the snap demo** to see how it works.

 #### save ( format , quality )
 Type: `Function`